Asante-1/Django-ecommerce-/README.md

-# Django-ecommerce-
-A Django ecommerce app

-Not completed though
+# An ecommerce web application